Gratitude: Level 2

 You’ll quickly develop a more positive outlook on life – accepting all the hassles and problems that inevitably come your way, with a much more realistic and calm approach.

-The most incredible findings about this simple exercise is how long the feel-good factor actually lasts.
+The most incredible findings on this simple exercise, is how long the feel-good factor actually lasts.

 Why is that?

 Quite simply, the better we get at scanning the world and our lives for good things, the more good things we noticed without even trying.